project-akri/akri/docs/opcua-demo.md

 ## Demo Flow
 <img src="./media/opcua-demo-diagram.svg" alt="Demo Overview" style="padding-bottom: 10px padding-top: 10px;
 margin-right: auto; display: block; margin-left: auto;"/>
-1. An operator (meaning you!) applies to a single-node cluster the OPC UA Monitoring Configuration, which specifies the addresses of the OPC UA Servers, which OPC UA Variable to monitor, and whether to use security.
+1. An operator (meaning you!) applies to a single-node cluster the OPC UA Configuration, which specifies the addresses of the OPC UA Servers, which OPC UA Variable to monitor, and whether to use security.
-1. Agent sees the OPC UA Monitoring Configuration, discovers the servers specified in the Configuration, and creates an Instance for each server.
+1. Agent sees the OPC UA Configuration, discovers the servers specified in the Configuration, and creates an Instance for each server.
 1. The Akri Controller sees the Instances in etcd and schedules an OPC UA Monitoring broker pod for each server.
 1. Once the OPC UA Monitoring broker pod starts up, it will create an OPC UA Client that will create a secure channel with its server.